leslieDLcy/double_event_dataset/README.md

                 ('urb_single', 'urb_single'):
             continue

-        # traces from the same channel should have the same sampling
+        # Traces from the same channel should have the same sampling
-        # rate.
-However, let's check, if they have different sampling
-        # rates, either interpolate, or let's keep it simple, skip:
+        # rate, but let's check for safety and skip in case:
         if trace1.stats.delta != trace2.stats.delta:
             continue